 My wife found a new marriage blog the other day – The Forgiven Wife.
 The author is a former sexual refuser who says she spent “20 years of being a sexual gatekeeper”.

-I am talking here about in general.
+What about gatekeeping beyond sex?
 A gatekeeper controls access to something.
-Gatekeeping can be good, such as protecting our children from things they are not yet ready to experience, but it can also be bad.
+Gatekeeping can be good, such as protecting our children from things they’re not yet ready to experience, but it can also be bad.
 When gatekeeping is used to control, limit, manipulate, punish, or harm others, it is wrong.

 Being a gatekeeper is about power, and it requires having control over the thing to which you grant and deny access.
 If you could keep your wife from doing something, then you have the potential to be a gatekeeper in that area.
 You can even be an unintentional gatekeeper.